Loading…

 Tuesday September 15, 2026 12:00pm - 1:00pm CDT

-BIM is transforming how architects, lighting designers, and manufacturers collaborate and manage projects.
+BIM is transforming how architects, lighting designers, interior designers, and manufacturers collaborate and manage projects.
 This session will explore how digital practice management helps firms streamline workflows, improve coordination, and maintain strong BIM standards.
-Attendees will learn how to develop efficient BIM templates, train teams effectively, and integrate BIM into their lighting and architectural workflows.
+Attendees will learn how to develop efficient BIM templates, train teams efficiently, and integrate BIM into their lighting and architectural workflows.
 Through real-world examples, we’ll show how structured BIM implementation can reduce inefficiencies, enhance teamwork, and improve project outcomes.

 Speakers